backupbrew/switchbrew/SwitchBrew Blue Skin WIP.md

 ## NOTE

 To admin, if this is not allowed, my apologies for that, you can delete it.
 If it's allowed, you can delete this note.
+PS : I will made a full theme that will be necessary to include into website, how can i write to you for website updates.